 The F-150 is Ford’s full-size pickup truck and the bestselling vehicle in America over the last 30 years.
-This heavy duty hauler is best-in-class with its trailer towing capability.
+This heavy-duty hauler is best-in-class with its trailer towing capability.
 The Ford F-150 is Built Ford Tough to endure the toughest of punishments and provide consistent dependability.
 The Ford F-150 has an attractive interior and exterior, allows for a spacious and quiet ride, and offers a variety of trim and special-edition choices.

 The F-150 is available in three body styles.
 The regular cab comes with a choice of a 6.5-foot or 8-foot cargo bed.
 The extended cab (“SuperCab”) adds the option of a slightly smaller 5.5-foot cab.
 Lastly, the crew cab (“SuperCrew”) comes with either the 5.5-foot or 6.5-foot bed.

-The Ford F-150 has been available in a multitude of trim levels over the years, including: XL, STX, XLT, FX2, Lariat, FX4, SVT Raptor, King Ranch, Platinum, Lariat Limited, and Harley-Davidson.
+The Ford F-150 has been available in a multitude of trim levels over the years including XL, STX, XLT, FX2, Lariat, FX4, SVT Raptor, King Ranch, Platinum, Lariat Limited, and Harley-Davidson.

-The 2017 F-150 has adds a new 3.5-liter engine that gets up to 450 horsepower, and this model year also comes with a new 10-speed automatic transmission.
+The 2017 F-150 has added a new 3.5-liter engine that gets up to 450 horsepower, and this model year also comes with a new 10-speed automatic transmission.
 The off-road Raptor trim has been completely overhauled as well, offering unparalleled off-road performance.

-The 2016 carries over many of the great aspects of the 2015 model year, including the aluminum body design.
+The 2016 model carries over many of the great aspects of the 2015 model year, including the aluminum body design.
 Notable for the 2016 model year, however, is the SYNC 3 infotainment system and the optional Pro Trailer Backup Assist features.